tomasplsek/CADET/README.md

 $ pip3 install git+https://github.com/tomasplsek/CADET.git
 ```

-The `pycadet` package requires the following libraries (which should be installed automatically with the package):
+The `pycadet` package requires the following libraries:
 ```
-keras<=2.15
+keras
-tensorflow
+tensorflow / pytorch / jax
+scikit-learn>=1.1
 numpy
 scipy
 astropy
 matplotlib
-scikit-learn>=1.1
+pyds9
 ```

+Since `pycadet v0.3.3`, the package is compatible with Keras3, which supports multiple backends (`tensorflow`, `pytorch` or `jax`).
+By default, the `tensorflow` is used, but any other backend can be selected by setting the `KERAS_BACKEND` environment variable or editing the `~/keras/keras.json` file.

-For Conda environments, it is recommended to install the dependencies beforehand as some of the packages can be tricky to install in an existing environment (especially `tensorflow`) and on some machines (especially new Macs).
-For machines with dedicated NVIDIA GPUs, `tensorflow-gpu` can be installed to allow the CADET model to leverage the GPU for faster inference.
+The automatic installation of `pycadet` will only install the `keras` package, and the installation of the backend is left to the user.
+For machines with dedicated NVIDIA graphical cards, the `-gpu` versions of backend libraries (`tensorflow-gpu`, `pytorch-gpu`, `jax-gpu`) can be installed to allow the CADET model to leverage the GPU for faster inference.
+For Anaconda environments, it is recommended to install the dependencies beforehand as some of the packages can be tricky to install in an existing environment and on some machines (e.g. new Macs).

 An exemplary notebook on how to use the `pycadet` package can be found here: